079035/079035.github.io/_posts/2023-03-08-mjs.md

 p.interactive()
 ```
-That is it.
+One line is all we need.

 ## Notes
 The exploitation logic isn't that complex.
-To solve this challenge, I had to learn some basic javascript and what to expect in terms of how the server behaves relating to my requests.
+To solve this challenge, I had to learn some basic javascript and what to expect in terms of how the server behaves relating to my requests- which I believe is the fundamentals of web browser exploitation.

-I think this was a fairly neat challenge for web browser exploit beginners.
+I think this was a fairly neat challenge for beginners of web browser exploitation.
 It also reminded me of seccomp and sandbox escaping challenges.

-Thank you,
+Thank you!

 079